St. Louis Blues: Radio and television

 In 1985, Ornest, wanting more broadcast revenue, put the radio rights up for bid.
 A new company who had purchased KXOK won the bid for a three-year contract, and Kelly moved over from KMOX to do the games on KXOK.
 However, the station was never financially competitive in the market.
 Additionally, fans complained they could not hear the station at night (it had to readjust its coverage due to a glut of clear channels on adjacent frequencies).
 KXOK backed out of the contract after just 2 years, and the Blues immediately went back to KMOX, who held the rights until 2000.
 Dan Kelly continued to broadcast the games on radio, but he was diagnosed with lung cancer in October 1988 and died on February 10, 1989.
 After his death, Ron Jacober (who had left Channel 5 to be KXOK's sports director in 1985 then left for KMOX in 1987) finished the season as the radio play-by-play announcer before John Kelly took that position.
 Furthermore, Ken Wilson became St. Louis Blues' lead television play-by-play announcer alongside former Blues' players Joe Micheletti, Bruce Affleck, and Bernie Federko.

-During this time, from 1989 to 2000, more games began to be aired on Prime Sports Midwest, the forerunner to today's FanDuel Sports Network Midwest.
+A three-year agreement was reached in January 1995 with Prime Sports Midwest, the forerunner of FanDuel Sports Network Midwest, to carry up to 25 games per season.

 The long-term partnership between KMOX and the Blues had its problems, however, namely during spring when the ever-popular St. Louis Cardinals began their season.
 Blues games, many of which were crucial to playoff berths, would often be pre-empted for spring training coverage.
 Angry at having to play "second fiddle", the Blues elected to leave for KTRS in 2000.
 However, in an ironic twist the Cards purchased a controlling interest in KTRS in 2005, and once again preferred to air preseason baseball over regular season ice hockey.
 In response, the Blues moved back to KMOX starting in the 2006–07 season.
 The season of 2008–09 saw the Blues play their last game on KPLR, which had the rights since the 1986–87 season (except for the 1996–97 season on CBS affiliate KMOV), electing to move all their games to FS Midwest, starting with the 2009–10 season.
 The Cardinals moved back to KMOX in the 2011 season, with conflicting games moved to KYKY, an FM station owned by the same group as KMOX.